 - Laughter—Laughing is a perfect antidote to stress.
 Laughter is typically an expression of joy and stops the thinking mind in its tracks.

 - Creativity—Life is expressing in you, as you, and through you.
 Creative expression is the essence of Life.
 Some of our deepest guidance and messages come through the creative process.
-Music, writing, artistic hobbies, cooking, and business are just a few of the endless ways in which we can create.
+Music, writing, artistic hobbies, cooking, and business are just a few of the endless ways we can create.

 - Limited Media Exposure—Media programming in the U.S. is heavily oriented toward violence and consumerism.
 Much of it is directed at preying on peoples’ fears.
-How much of your media exposure consists of accidents, murders, robberies, rapes, assaults, fires, natural disasters, wars, political turmoil, social injustice, and problems in the economy and financial markets?
+How much of your media exposure consists of accidents, murders, robberies, assaults, fires, natural disasters, war, political turmoil, social injustice, and problems in the economy and financial markets?
 All of this undermines your sense of well-being.
 Watch less and enjoy life more.

 Out-of-Body Experiences and Astral Projection

 The OBE material is unique in that there are OBErs who have each taken hundreds of journeys beyond the earth plane to various dimensions in the universe.
 In this section, I quote my two favorite OBErs—William Buhlman and Jurgen Ziewe.
 Both of these remarkable men have documented over 40 years of OBE travels.
 Their descriptions of the afterlife are by far the most comprehensive that I have found, and I have featured their books on the Out-of-Body Experience webpage.
 The following excerpts from their books present spiritual perspectives based on their experiences of communicating with and observing souls in non-physical dimensions.